What types of vultures can you find in the United States?

 Weight: 2-5 lbs / 0.8-2.4 kg

 Black Vultures primarily eat carrion, but unlike most other vultures, they are known to kill animals to feed on fresh meat.
 It’s not uncommon for them to prey on living skunks, opossums, and livestock, such as baby pigs, calves, and lambs.

 These birds get their name because their entire body is covered in black feathers and a bald head that features black skin.
 But as they are soaring, you can see silver feathers on the underside of their wings.

 It’s easy to tell a Black Vulture and Turkey Vulture apart.

-Just remember that Black Vultures have black-colored heads and are short and compact, where Turkey Vultures have a red-colored head and are longer and lankier.
+Just remember that Black Vultures have black-colored heads and are short and compact, where Turkey Vultures have red-colored heads and are longer and lankier.
 If they are soaring above you, Black Vultures will display silvery wingtips.
-Turkey Vultures have gray feathers that over the majority of the underside of their wing, and they also fly with their wings slightly raised, which resembles the letter “V.”
+Turkey Vultures have gray feathers that cover the majority of the underside of their wings, and they also fly with their wings slightly raised, which resembles the letter “V.”

 Black Vultures are monogamous and will stay with their mate for many years.

 The loyal pair are excellent parents and will defend their nest, eggs, and young vigorously.
 Interestingly, these vultures build their nests on the ground in stumps, caves, thickets, brush piles, or hollow trees.
 No nesting material is used either!

 Baby vultures are fed by their parents for up to 8 months, and the entire family develops strong bonds.
 Large communal roosts are common, where relatives can gather to meet up, and unrelated vultures are aggressively chased off.